-If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value will increase to \$2.21 per share, representing an immediate increase to existing stockholders of \$2.44 per share and an immediate dilution of \$4.79 per share to new investors.
+If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value will increase to \$ per share, representing an immediate increase to existing stockholders of \$ per share and an immediate dilution of \$ per share to new investors.
 If any shares are issued upon exercise of outstanding options or warrants, you will experience further dilution.

-The following table summarizes, on a pro forma basis as of September 30, 2010, after giving effect to the conversion of all of our outstanding Series A convertible preferred stock into common stock and the conversion of \$47.5 million aggregate principal amount and all accrued and unpaid interest on secured and unsecured notes (including the notes issued upon the first closing of the December 2010 Convertible Notes), the differences between the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by existing stockholders and by new investors purchasing shares of common stock in this offering.
-The calculation below is based on the initial public offering price of \$7.00 per share, before the deduction of the underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table summarizes, on a pro forma basis as of September 30, 2010, after giving effect to the conversion of all of our outstanding Series A convertible preferred stock into common stock, the differences between the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by existing stockholders and by new investors purchasing shares of common stock in this offering.
+The calculation below is based on an assumed initial public offering price of \$ per share, the midpoint of the estimated price range shown on the cover of this prospectus, before the deduction of the estimated underwriting discounts and commissions and offering expenses payable by us:

-Shares Purcha sed Total Considerat tion Average
+Shares Purchased Total Consideration Average Price

-Price

-Per

-Number % Amount % Share
+Number % Amount % Per Share

-Existing stockholders 11,232,876 65.2% \$135,379,681 76.3% \$12.05
+Existing stockholders % \$ % \$

-New investors 6,000,000 34.8 42,000,000 23.7 \$ 7.00
+New investors \$

-Total 17,232,876 100% \$177,379,681 100%
+Total 100% \$ 100%

-The number of shares purchased from us by existing stockholders is based on 11,232,676 shares of our common stock outstanding as of September 30, 2010 after giving effect to the automatic conversion of all of our outstanding shares of Series A convertible preferred stock into common stock upon the completion of this offering and the conversion of \$47.5 million aggregate principal amount and all accrued and unpaid interest on secured and unsecured notes (including the notes issued upon the first closing of the December 2010 Convertible Notes) held by certain of our stockholders into common stock upon the completion of this offering.
+The number of shares purchased from us by existing stockholders is based on 109,291,553 shares of our common stock outstanding as of September 30, 2010 after giving effect to the automatic conversion of all of our outstanding shares of Series A convertible preferred stock into common stock upon the completion of this offering and the conversion of \$40.0 million aggregate principal amount and all accrued and unpaid interest on secured and unsecured notes held by certain of our stockholders into common stock upon the completion of this offering.
 This number excludes:

-- 181,305 shares of common stock issuable upon the exercise of warrants outstanding and exercisable as of September 30, 2010, at a weighted average exercise price of \$4.07 per share; - 1,504,507 shares of common stock issuable upon the exercise of stock options outstanding as of September 30, 2010, at a weighted average exercise price of \$1.61 per share; and - 115,945 shares of common stock available for future issuance under our equity compensation plans as of September 30, 2010.
+- 1,950,000 shares of common stock issuable upon the exercise of warrants outstanding and exercisable as of September 30, 2010, at a weighted average exercise price of \$0.38 per share; - 16,182,011 shares of common stock issuable upon the exercise of stock options outstanding as of September 30, 2010, at a weighted average exercise price of \$0.15 per share; and - 1,246,984 shares of common stock available for future issuance under our equity compensation plans as of September 30, 2010.

-If the underwriters exercise their option to purchase additional shares from us in full, the number of shares held by new investors will increase to 6,900,000, or 38.1% of the total number of shares of common stock outstanding after this offering and the percentage of shares held by existing stockholders will decrease to 61.9% of the total shares outstanding.
+If the underwriters exercise their option to purchase additional shares from us in full, the number of shares held by new investors will increase to

+, or % of the total number of shares of common stock outstanding after this offering and the shares held by existing stockholders will decrease to

+, or ~~% of the total shares outstanding.